patrickfrey/mewa/doc/faq.md

 <a name="WTF"/>

 ### What is _Mewa_?
 _Mewa_ is a tool for the rapid prototyping of compiler frontends for strongly typed languages.
+It follows a naive approach, trying to solve the mapping of a programming language to a intermediate representation in the simplest way.
+It leaves all analytical optimization steps to the backend.
+It may try to support the backend by ordering the output in its preferred way (put allocas at the start of entry block to support SROA and Mem2Reg).
+But it does not optimize code generation in any way.

 <a name="targetAudience"/>